 Figure 1.
 Correlation between the Eight Sleep Pod HR and the gold standard ECG HR (r2 = 0.99).
 Each dot represents a single night of sleep (n=108).
 The black dashed line represents a correlation value of 1.0 or the best-fit line (1:1 match between Pod and ECG HR).

-Sleeping Heart Rate Variability Highly Correlates with Gold Standard ECG
+Sleeping Heart Rate Variability Highly Strongly with Gold Standard ECG

 There are several ways to calculate HRV.
-At Eight Sleep we present your HRV values as the RMSSD (Root Mean Square of Successive Differences between heartbeats).
-This is the HRV value presented by most wearable devices (e.g. Oura, WHOOP, Fitbit).
-HRV gives you a measurement of how much the time between your heartbeats varies, in milliseconds.
-Generally, a higher HRV is better, and changes in your HRV can indicate how well-rested you are, both physically and mentally.
+At Eight Sleep we present your HRV values as the Root Mean Square of Successive Differences (RMSSD) between heartbeats.
+HRV gives you a measurement of the variability in milliseconds (ms) of your consecutive heartbeat intervals.
+Generally, a higher HRV is considered healthier, and changes in your HRV can indicate how well-rested you are, both physically and mentally.
 Note that there is a wide range in “normal HRV,” so we recommend looking at your own HRV trends across weeks and months to evaluate changes in your sleep and recovery.

-Methods: Participants slept on the Pod for 1-3 nights while wearing an ECG device on their chest (VitalConnect RTM).
-This ECG device was used as the gold standard (i.e. ground truth) for sleeping HR and HRV to compare to the Pod’s sleeping HR and HRV.
+Methods: Participants slept on the Pod for 1-3 nights while wearing an ECG device on their chest (VitalConnect RTM or Polar H10 ECG).
+These ECG devices were used as the gold standard (i.e. ground truth) for sleeping HR and HRV to compare to the Pod’s sleeping HR and HRV.
 Participants self-selected their Pod temperature settings.

 Statistical Analysis: After the study was complete, each participant’s ECG data were compared to their Pod HR and HRV data for each night of sleep.